 The IR Biotyper® Fourier Transform - Infra-Red (FT-IR) spectroscopy solution is a highly specific fingerprinting system that rapidly classifies microorganisms at subspecies level.

 The IR Biotyper® offers fast and easy sample preparation of up to 30 isolates within 30 minutes.
-With high discriminatory power for routine molecular methods, one cost-effective run delivers results within three hours.
+With high discriminatory power comparable to routine molecular methods, one cost-effective run delivers results within three hours.

-Known strains can be detected as an immediate match, using the new IR Biotyper® 3.0 classification tools which are based on Artificial Neural Networks.
+Known strains can be detected as an immediate match, using the new IR Biotyper® classification tools which are based on Artificial Neural Networks (ANN) and now also with a Support Vector Machine (SVM) algorithm.
 Classifying isolates using predefined models means hospitals and healthcare providers can identify and monitor the transmission routes of pathogens in real time, supporting fast preventive action.

-Predefined isolate classification, based on artificial neural networking (ANN) models, also supports the creation of customized strain typing methods for use in future classification experiments.
+Predefined isolate classification, based on (ANN and/or SVM) models, also supports the creation of customized strain typing methods for use in future classification experiments.
 This allows users to continually update their system data with local findings for improved accuracy of results.

-The IR Biotyper® 3.0 offers software integration with Bruker’s MALDI Biotyper® (MBT) Compass software, facilitating data management via sample information import from the MBT Compass software into the IR Biotyper® 3.0 and export to a laboratory information system (LIS).
+The IR Biotyper® offers software integration with Bruker’s MALDI Biotyper® (MBT) Compass software, facilitating data management via sample information import from the MBT Compass software into the IR Biotyper® software and export to a laboratory information system (LIS).